quasarframework/quasar/docs/src/pages/layout/grid/introduction-to-flexbox.md

 CSS helper class `col-auto` makes the cell fill only the space it needs to be rendered. `col`, on the other hand, tries to fill all space available while also shrinking if needed.

-CSS helper class `col-grow` makes the cell fill at least the space it needs to be rendered, with the possibility to grow when more space is available. `col`.
+CSS helper class `col-grow` makes the cell fill at least the space it needs to be rendered, with the possibility to grow when more space is available.

-CSS helper class `col-shrink` makes the cell fill at most the space it needs to be rendered, with the possibility to shrink when not enough space is available. `col`.
+CSS helper class `col-shrink` makes the cell fill at most the space it needs to be rendered, with the possibility to shrink when not enough space is available.

 Another example with a visual representation below it:
 ```html